 Her main research interests cover many areas in the fields of database systems and information security.
 Her current research includes big data processing, security and privacy in cloud computing, privacy preservation in social networking, location privacy in mobile applications, routing and security issues in Vehicular Ad-hoc Networks (VANETs).
 She has served as program committee members in a number of premium conferences such as SIGMOD, VLDB, ICDE, ICDCS and SSTD.
-She is an associate editor of IEEE Transactions on Dependable and Secure Computing (TDSC).
+She is an associate editor of IEEE Transactions on Dependable and Secure Computing (TDSC), ACM Transactions on Privacy and Security (TOPS).
 [Google Scholar]

 In addition, she is also very active in organizing student events and outreach activities.
 To mention a few, she established IEEE-CS student branch and received IEEE St. Louis Section Outstanding Branch Counselor award consecutively in 2009 and 2010.
 She revived ACM-W (Women in Computing) student branch and had served as the faculty adviser for 5 years.
 She organized workshops for 7-8 grade girls under the Expanding Your Horizon program for about 5 years.
 She is also the program director of GenCyber security summer camp for K-12 teachers sponsored by NSF/NSA.
 The teacher camps were successfully held for 5 times already.